KC-7/life-hacks-v2/README.md

 - Best Practices: 100%
 - SEO: 100%

-Same results for both the main and confirmation page.
-The performance score can vary, above results achieved while using chrome in incognito mode to disable browser extensions.
-Time was spent on improving all scores by addressing the highlighted opportunities.
+The same results were achieved for both the main and confirmation page.
+The performance score can vary, above results achieved while using the Google Chrome Browser in Incognito mode to disable browser extensions.
+Time was spent on improving all scores by addressing the highlighted opportunities in the Lighthouse Report.

 <img style="display: inline; margin: 25px 20%;" src="readme-files/lighthouse-index.png" alt="Lighthouse Score for Index Page" width="60%" height="auto" title="Lighthouse Score for Index Page">